 For Treatment — We may use medical information about you to provide you with medical treatment or services.
-We may disclose medical information about you to doctors, nurses, therapists, social workers, technicians, or another providers personnel who are involved in taking care of you.
-We may disclose medical information about you to people outside of our office, such as other health care providers and family members, clergy or others who are involved in your medical care for example, providing your doctor with your laboratory test results.
+We may disclose medical information about you to doctors, nurses, therapists, social workers, technicians, or other providers personnel who are involved in taking care of you.
+We may disclose medical information about you to people outside of our office, such as other health care providers and family members, clergy, or others who are involved in your medical care, for example, providing your doctor with your laboratory test results.

 For Health Care Operations — We may use or disclose your protected health information for health care operations purposes, such as to assess the quality and accuracy of our results, performance of our personnel in caring for you, accreditation purposes, or for ResearchDx’s operation and management purposes.
 We may also disclose your medical information to other health care providers or health care plans that are involved in your care for their health care operations.

 For Appointment Reminders and Health-Related Benefits and Services – We may use and disclose medical information to contact you as a reminder that you have an appointment for treatment or medical care.